 The elective subjects and Applied Learning courses are also complementary to each other, e.g. Visual Arts is related to design studies in Creative Studies; Integrated Science is related to health care in Applied Science.
-A list of examples of the combinations of Applied Learning and other elective subjects is given in Appendix 2.
+A list of examples of combinations of Applied Learning and other senior secondary subjects is given in Appendix 3.

-3.3 Connection with Basic Education and Career Pathways
+3.4 Connection with Junior Secondary Education and Career Pathways

-Students acquire the essential skill of learning to learn from the eight Key Learning Areas of Basic Education, and at the same time develop curiosity and interests in a wide range of subjects.
+Students acquire the essential skill of learning to learn from the eight Key Learning Areas at the junior secondary level, and at the same time develop curiosity and interests in a wide range of subjects.
 They may, for example, become interested in Chinese and Western approaches to medical care, or the application of scientific knowledge to sports and fitness.
 Other students may want to further explore their talents in design, or develop their skills in dance, etc. Applied Learning provides a means for students to meet this curiosity and realise their aspirations under the umbrella of formal education and the acquisition of recognised qualifications.

 Provision for articulation pathways for further studies and/or career development is a critical design principle of Applied Learning and this has been substantially developed during piloting (Please refer to Chapter 2).
-Related information on the articulation pathways of individual courses can be found at the website of Applied Learning (http://www.edb.gov.hk/apl/).
+Related information on the articulation pathways of individual courses can be found at the website of Applied Learning (www.edb.gov.hk/apl/).